Staff Attorney [CJ-06]

 American Civil Liberties Union

-Trone Center for Justice and Equality, New York City
+Trone Center for Justice and Equality / Racial Justice Program, New York City

 For nearly 100 years, the ACLU has been our nation’s guardian of liberty, working in courts, legislatures, and communities to defend and preserve the individual rights and liberties guaranteed by the Constitution and laws of the United States.
 Whether it’s ending mass incarceration, achieving full equality for the LGBT community, advancing racial justice, establishing new privacy protections for our digital age, or preserving the right to vote or the right to have an abortion, the ACLU takes up the toughest civil liberties and civil rights cases and issues to defend all people from government abuse and overreach.
 With more than a million members, activists, and supporters, the ACLU is a nationwide organization that fights tirelessly in all 50 states, Puerto Rico, and Washington, D.C., for the principle that every individual’s rights must be protected equally under the law, regardless of race, religion, gender, sexual orientation, age, disability or national origin.

-The American Civil Liberties Union is seeking a full-time Staff Attorney, who will be housed within the Trone Center for Justice and Equality (Trone Center).
+The American Civil Liberties Union is seeking a full-time Staff Attorney, who will be housed within Trone Center for Justice and Equality (Trone Center) and have primary responsibility for work with the Racial Justice Program.
 The position is based in New York City and will focus on developing and executing litigation related to the various issues addressed in the Trone Center, including but not limited to debtor’s prison litigation and indigent defense litigation.
 The Staff Attorney will work with colleagues from the Trone Center and will report to the Director of the Trone Center.